You're in the Picture: Satirical apology

-Gleason also recalled other flops he was involved in adding at one point, "I wish I didn't know so much about these things."
+Gleason also recalled other flops he was involved in, adding at one point, "I wish I didn't know so much about these things."
 He then brought out the John Smith/Pocahontas illustration to show what the format for the game was for those "fortunate enough not to see last week's show."
 Gleason also fulfilled contractual obligations by incorporating live commercials into the broadcast.
 He noted that nobody commented on the quality of the show after it finished airing, instead mentioning how good the commercials were and that the show went off the air at the right time.
 Gleason ended his commentary with, "I'm coming back next week!
 I don't know what we're gonna do ... so, take my word for it ... tune in on the next chapter, because this might be the greatest 'soapless' opera you've ever seen!"

 This comical half-hour apology got much better reviews than the game show.
 Gleason finished out his series commitment by renaming the program The Jackie Gleason Show and turning it into a talk/interview show, which lasted until March 24, 1961.
 Shortly after the series commitment was completed, CBS picked up on a more permanent basis another talk/variety program from Gleason, American Scene Magazine, which would run from 1962 to 1970.

-However, due to a moment during the apology in which Gleason hinted that the coffee cup he was sipping from wasn't really filled with "coffee" (he called it "Chock Full O'Booze"), the show's original sponsor, Kelloggs, pulled out of the series a week later and publicly claimed, "This isn't the show we bought".
+However, due to a moment during the apology in which Gleason hinted that the coffee cup he was sipping from wasn't really filled with "coffee" (he called it "Chock Full O'Booze"), the show's original sponsor, Kellogg's, pulled out of the series a week later and publicly claimed, "This isn't the show we bought".
 They reportedly told CBS executives they were offended by the coffee cup reference, and wanted no further association with the show or Gleason.
 However, Liggett & Myers, the show's alternate sponsor, continued with the series until it ended.
 The supposedly "spiked" cup of coffee was a running gag Gleason often used as part of the monologue of his variety shows.